jhsware/protoncms-core/README.md

 TODO: User and session handling
 TODO: More input widgets
 TODO: Flux style for data flow in app?

+### Issue With Kerberos for Mongodb-driver ###

+Seems that nodemon and Gulp are conflicting with the mongodb-driver so trying different watcher.

 ### Interfaces ###